suitmedia/suitmedia.github.io/_posts/2014-05-29-hello-world.markdown

 date:     2014-05-29 00:00:00
 author:   Anggriawan Sugianto
 author_t: anggriawan
-excerpt:  This is first post in Suitmedia Engineering Blog.
+excerpt:  First post!
 We use Jekyll for the blogging platform and Github Pages for the hosting.
 ---

 So this is first post in Suitmedia Engineering Blog.